 Assessing cognition encompasses various specific aspects, including:

-- Decision-making: The cognitive process of selecting a course of action among various alternatives.
+6. Decision-making: The process of selecting a course of action among various alternatives.
 It often involves assessing risks, weighing options, and considering consequences.

-- Executive Function: This involves higher-order cognitive processes like planning, organizing, and managing time, as well as cognitive flexibility and self-control.
+7. Executive Function: This involves higher-order processes like planning, organizing, and managing time, as well as cognitive flexibility and self-control.

 Considerations in Assessing Cognition

-When your therapist requests testing, we will consider the implications of your testing for diagnosis and treatment.
+When your therapist requests an evaluation, we will consider the implications of your testing for diagnosis and treatment.
 We will also consider conducting follow-up testing to track changes or improvements in cognitive functioning as your treatment progresses.

 Assessing Cognition: Tests Used